 Japanese Block printed paper is called ‘Karakami’ in Japanese, which literally means paper from China.
 The techniques were first introduced to Japan in the 8th century and remain essentially unchanged to this day.
 The method is universal.
 For example, Watts of Westminster use a very similar method for their hand blocked wallpaper, though their blocks are much larger than Japanese ones.
-The technique looks simple, however, is labour intensive and requires extraordinary craftsmanship to achieve a flawless finish.
+The technique looks simple (click here to watch), however, is labour intensive and requires extraordinary craftsmanship to achieve a flawless finish.
 Each block only measures 30cm x 45cm and is applied to the paper ten times at least in order to create one sheet.
 The ink is mixed each time like a magical potion using the traditional methods of combining powder from baked oyster shells with gelatine.
 The shimmer is from finely ground quartz crystals in the ink.

 Japanese houses are often mistaken for tea ceremony houses whose decoration is minimised to follow zen principles.
 These beautiful Karakami block printed paper are made to mount on ‘fusuma’ sliding doors and decorate rooms.
 Fusuma sliding doors are the dominant feature in Japanese rooms for one room can have them on up to two entire walls.
 Hence Karakmi works exactly like wallpaper, while some grand residences and temples, especially in reception rooms, would have murals on fusuma sliding doors.